A litigant may file certain summary judgment reply memoranda without first obtaining the court’s permission.

-The current Rule 9A(a)(3) no longer requires a party to obtain the court’s permission before filing a reply memorandum if: (1) “the opposition raises matters that were not and could not reasonably have been addressed in the moving party’s initial memorandum”; (2) the reply is “limited to addressing such matters”; and (3) the reply does not, “exceed five typed double-spaced pages.”
-“No other reply or surreply shall be allowed without leave of court, which is strongly disfavored.”
+Rule 9A(a)(3) does not require a party to obtain the court’s permission before filing a reply memorandum if: (1) the “matters raised in the opposition … were not and could not reasonably have been anticipated and addressed in the moving party’s initial memorandum”; (2) the reply is limited to addressing such matters; and (3) the reply does not exceed five typed double-spaced pages.
+“No other reply or surreply submission shall be filed without leave of court, which will be granted only in exceptional circumstances.”

 Reply memoranda should not be filed a matter of course.
 Nor should a reply merely repeat arguments made in the moving party’s primary memorandum.
 An effective reply is brief and targeted, focusing only on answering an unexpected argument or, perhaps, on correcting important misstatements of law or fact in the opposition.